BNB Smart Chain (blockchain platform)

-Bnb usxBNB Smart Chain (formerly Binance Smart Chain) is a public blockchain platform that uses a proof-of-stake consensus mechanism and provides smart contract functionality.
+BNB Smart Chain (formerly Binance Smart Chain) is a public blockchain platform that uses a proof-of-stake consensus mechanism and provides smart contract functionality.
 The platform's native cryptocurrency is BNB.
-Blockchain was founded in 2017 by Changpeng Zhao and Yi He, as a parallel “smart contract” branch of the Binance ecosystem.
+The system is part of the broader Binance ecosystem founded in 2017 by Changpeng Zhao and Yi He.

-Designed to support decentralized applications and high-throughput transactions, BNB gained traction as a competitor to Ethereum.

 Characteristics

-According to the blockchain's white paper, BNB Smart Chain runs on a proof of stake model.
+BNB Smart Chain runs on a proof of stake model.
 The New York Times and Financial Times described the coin as an alternative to Ethereum.